At a Glance

 The Northern End – Pearl Beach

-Across the road and now under new owners from June 23 , Baan Ton Rak, a small German owned boutique hotel of rooms, pool and family villa up above, lies hidden away behind its retaining wall, with Rose Garden Resort, another collection of bungalows and cheap rooms sits next door, with the English run bungalows of Elephant and Castle on the hill above.
+Across the road and now under new owners from June 23 , Baan Ton Rak, a small boutique hotel of rooms, pool and family villa up, is hidden away behind its retaining wall.
+Rose Garden Resort, another collection of bungalows and cheap rooms sits next door, with the English run bungalows of Elephant and Castle on the hill above.

-Up on the hillside above them, you’ll can stay at Elephant and Castle, whilst continuing on past the abandoned nightclub, The Studio has rooms as well as a bar on the corner of the 3 storey roadside block.
+Continuing on past the abandoned nightclub, The Studio has rooms as well as cract beer and movies on the corner of the 3 storey roadside block.
 Another 200 metres brings you to Big C Superstore, which dominates the far end of the village.

 The Southern End – Pearl Beach

-You’ll find older boutique resort, Keereeta, on the corner of Kai Mook 1, a narrow speed-bumped street which runs past the motel of Koh Chang Budget Rooms, Supphatra House and the small complex of Villas Davide (Matteo, Marco and Tippawan) before reaching the excellent restaurant and bungalows of Saffron on the Sea.
+You’ll find older boutique resort, Keereeta, on the corner of Kai Mook 1, a narrow speed-bumped street which runs past the motel of Koh Chang Budget Rooms, Supphatra House and the small complex of Villa Marco (Davide, Matteo and Tippawan) before reaching the excellent restaurant and bungalows of Saffron on the Sea.

 There is no shortage of other choices along this small stretch of shoreline with Khai Mook Resort, a bigger operation next door, the tiny Paradise Palms and the well reviewed Pennys Resort.
 At the very end of the track, Iyara Resort have taken back the old Jane Chalet and Ju Ju Bar, with a villa development on the cards at some point in the future.

 When the tide is out, you can walk back straight along the rocks and pebbles across the resorts’ fronts to re-emerge at Ban Na.

 Koh Chang’s main post office is also a few meters along in this stretch of buildings, which include a cheap restaurant and , on the other side, JJ Com, a useful computer and Apple repair shop.
-Lastly, as you head out of Pearl Beach, you’ll spot a handful of bungalows for long stay rent tiered up the slope at the far end.
+Lastly, as you head out of Pearl Beach, you’ll spot a handful of bungalows (the green ones) for long stay rent tiered up the slope at the far end.